dedis/cothority/omniledger/ol/README.md

 for instructions signed by the given secret key like this:

 ```
-$ ol add -ol $file spawn:eventlog -pub ed25519:dd6419b01b49e3ffd18696c93884dc244b4688d95f55d6c2a4639f2b0ce40710
+$ ol add -ol $file spawn:eventlog -identity ed25519:dd6419b01b49e3ffd18696c93884dc244b4688d95f55d6c2a4639f2b0ce40710
 ```

 Using the OmniLedger config file you give them and their private key to sign transactions, they will now be able to use their application to send transactions.

 ## Environmnet variables